igor-makarov/Log4s/README.md

 Log4s is a logging library for swift projects, that will allow you to log in a very flexible way.

+It's a fork of [Log4swift](https://github.com/jduquennoy/Log4swift) but maintained.

-Its ultimate goal is to be the tool you need to make your logs as valuable as possible, both in your developpment environment and in production.
+Its ultimate goal is to be the tool you need to make your logs as valuable as possible, both in your development environment and in production.

 ## Compatibility
 Current version requires Xcode 9 and swift 4.1.